Table of Contents

 Process Integration Architecture

-Key process integration considerations include:
+Key process integration considerations:

-- Customer lifecycle workflows spanning acquisition through renewal
+- Customer lifecycle: acquisition to renewal

-- Subscription modification handling with appropriate versioning
+- Subscription modification handling with versioning

-- Revenue recognition patterns adhering to accounting standards
+- Revenue recognition per accounting standards

 Data Architecture Considerations